Dan Bongino: January 6 pipe bomb arrest

+2026 resignation

+On December 17, 2025, Bongino announced he would be resigning as FBI deputy director in January 2026.
+Bongino's resignation was commented on by Trump, who shared on X that Bongino "wants to go back to his show", referring to his podcast.
+Bongino officially left his position on January 3, 2026.

 Political views and statements

 In 2018, Bongino said, "My entire life right now is about owning the libs.
 That's it."
 He is a supporter of president Donald Trump.

 According to Mother Jones, Bongino is a member of Groundswell, a group of conservative activists working to advance conservative causes.

-Bongino has called the investigation of possible Trump-Russia collusion a "total scam", and is a proponent of the Spygate conspiracy theory.
-In May 2018, he was quoted by Trump in a tweet, as saying that former CIA Director John Brennan "has disgraced the entire Intelligence Community.
-He is the one man who is largely responsible for the destruction of American's faith in the Intelligence Community and in some people at the top of the FBI."
-Bongino was also quoted as alleging that Brennan was "worried about staying out of jail".
+Bongino has called the investigation of possible Trump–Russia collusion a "total scam".
+He has promoted claims that the FBI improperly surveilled the Trump campaign in 2016, which The New York Times described as "conspiracy theories that fueled right-wing disbelief in the nation's most powerful law enforcement agencies".
+In May 2018, Trump quoted Bongino as saying that former CIA director John Brennan "has disgraced the entire Intelligence Community" and was "worried about staying out of jail".

-In May 2018, after Republican Congressman Trey Gowdy and some conservative legal experts challenged Trump's claims that the FBI had spied on his 2016 presidential campaign, Bongino claimed Gowdy had been "fooled" by the Department of Justice.
+In May 2018, after Republican congressman Trey Gowdy challenged Trump's claims that the FBI had surveilled his 2016 presidential campaign, Bongino said Gowdy had been "fooled" by the Department of Justice.
 In February 2019, he accused Deputy Attorney General Rod Rosenstein of attempting a coup against Trump.

-Bongino reportedly told the House Judiciary Committee during hearings on police brutality that efforts to reduce the funding of police departments were an "abomination" that should be dropped "before someone gets hurt".
+In June 2020, Bongino testified before the House Judiciary Committee during hearings on police brutality, saying that efforts to reduce police funding were an "abomination" that should be dropped "before someone gets hurt".

-After Joe Biden won the 2020 election and Trump refused to concede, Bongino backed his false claims of election fraud, and claimed that Democrats had rigged the election.
-He was listed among the top five "superspreaders of election misinformation" by the global activist group Avaaz.
+The Associated Press reported that Bongino "became one of the leading personalities in the Make America Great Again political movement to spread false information about the 2020 election," noting that claims of widespread fraud "have been widely rejected as false by judges and former Trump attorney general William Barr."
+An NBC News analysis of Bongino's podcast transcripts from 2017 to 2025 found more than 21,000 mentions of "FBI" or "deep state," describing him as "one of the loudest supporters of unfounded claims that the 2020 election was stolen."
+The advocacy organization Avaaz listed Bongino among the top five "superspreaders of election misinformation" on social media.

-Bongino was a strong critic of face mask mandates during the COVID-19 pandemic, stating that face masks are largely ineffective and deriding them as "face diapers" on occasion.
+Bongino criticized face mask mandates during the COVID-19 pandemic, stating that masks are largely ineffective and referring to them as "face diapers".